In honor of language acquisition, let’s start off with a bit of Latin: regula.

 Regula is associated with a bar or trellis that a plant grows on.
 Like a plant, we humans are always growing and changing.
 “But when there is no order, growth can take something that was supposed to produce fruit and turn it in into a twisted vine of decay.” (from The Common Rule)

 Here at Global Trellis, we are—and want to continue to be—cross-cultural workers who grow and change.
 With this in mind, today, we will add another rung to the trellis of “specialists” who build into you, so that your soul is tended and your skill set expands, allowing you to implement God’s call.
-So far the rungs of this trellis involve: Tim Austin (life coach/transitions), Lauren Wells (TCK), Katie Brown (grief), Jenilee Goodwin (life hacks), Eric Mitchell (financial), Mark Hedinger (culture), and Lori Ferrell (spiritual director).
+So far the rungs of this trellis involve: Tim Austin (life coach/transitions), Lauren Wells (TCK), Katie Brown (grief), Jenilee Goodwin (life hacks), Daniel Whitt (financial), Mark Hedinger (culture), and Lori Ferrell (spiritual director).

 It is with great excitement we introduce Karen Hedringer to you today.
 Karen loves language acquisition so much that she’s currently working on a doctorate degree in second language acquisition!
 What you might not be able to tell is that Karen also has an infectious laugh; so as you read this, picture her smiling and laughing as she answers the questions.